aboood40091/sead/README.md

  Decompilation of libraries present in NSMBU that were developed by Nintendo EAD (now EPD).

 ## sead
  Nintendo EAD's standard library / framework.

+## nw_ptcl
+ Subset of `sead`, serving as a wrapper for the [NintendoWareForCafe Eft](https://github.com/nw4f/Eft) library.

 # Goal
  The original goal was to get a 1:1 decompilation of all sead (only) classes/methods present in NSMBU.
 However, that is sadly impossible for many reasons including no access to the compiler version used in NSMBU.